RFM Spectroscopic Data

 Certain molecules, usually the more complex type, have lines which are too closely spaced to be resolved.
 For these, the absorption coefficient k(ν) [cm2/molec] is tabulated directly from lab measurements under particular pressure and temperature conditions.
 These are the HITRAN Absorption Cross-Section data files.

 The RFM expects cross-section data as a single file for each molecule, which can be constructed by simply concatenating the HITRAN files in any order of (p,T).
 Some caution is required here: the HITRAN data are often a collection from different sources and simply combining all the available data can lead to systematic errors when interpolating in the (p,T) domain (particularly noticeable when evaluating Jacobians).
-You are advised to only concatenate data from a single source.
+It is generally recommended that only data from a single source is combined.

 Eg using the linux cat command to create a combined file sf6.xsc for data in the spectral range 925–955 cm-1